weragoda/sql_test/README.md

  - Fetch user name, role and department of the employee who are under role trainer and officer.

- - Fetch duplicate records if any and delete dullicate records in employee role table.
+ - Fetch duplicate records if any and delete duplicate records in employee role table.

  - Update is_deleted:True and is_updateted:current_time for inactive and not verified user in HR department.